NDUWRDC/LIMS/README.md

   * Accuracy
   * Measurement Range
   * Resolution of reading
-* Manage Limit Sets, with each entry/line
+* Manage Limit Sets, where each entry/line has
-  * Linked to one method
+  * A link to one method
   * Minimum and Maximum, where one value may be empty (NULL)
 * Manage Samples, where each sample has
   * A link to a customer (Module THIRD PARTIES required)